v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex6_Power_App_from_SPdata.md

 1. You should still be logged into LON-DC1 as **ADATUM\Administrator** and password **Pa55w.rd**; if not, then do so now.

 2. You should still have Microsoft Edge and the **Microsoft 365 admin center** open from the prior lab in which you were logged in as Holly Dickson.
-If so, proceed to the next step; otherwise, open Microsoft Edge, navigate to **https://portal.office.com/**, log in as **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and **Pa55w.rd**, and then in the **Microsoft 365 Home** page, select the **Admin** icon to open the Microsoft 365 admin center.
+If so, proceed to the next step; otherwise, open Microsoft Edge, navigate to **https://portal.office.com/**, log in as **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and **Pa55w.rd**, and then in the **Microsoft 365 Home** page, navigate to the **Microsoft 365 admin center**.

 3. In the **Microsoft 365 admin center**, select **Show all** (if necessary), then scroll down to **Admin centers** and select **SharePoint**.
 This will open the **SharePoint admin center.**